Rust-GPU/rust-gpu/docs/src/attributes.md

   * note: WebGPU calls them ["pipeline-overridable constants"](https://gpuweb.github.io/gpuweb/wgsl/#pipeline-overridable)
 * in OpenCL: [via `clSetProgramSpecializationConstant()` calls, before `clBuildProgram()`](https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/clSetProgramSpecializationConstant.html)

-If a "specialization constant" is not overriden, it falls back to its *default* value, which is either user-specified (via `default = ...`), or `0` otherwise.
+If a "specialization constant" is not overridden, it falls back to its *default* value, which is either user-specified (via `default = ...`), or `0` otherwise.

 While only "specialization constants" of type `u32` are currently supported, it's